Mousumi700/YOLO-Image-Search/README.md

 # YOLO-Image-Search
-A YOLO-based object detection pipeline on a collection of images, enabling image retrieval based on detected objects and their frequencies.
+An end-to-end YOLO-based object detection pipeline on a collection of images, enabling image retrieval based on detected objects and their frequencies.